 Warner Bros.
-Pictures is a recognized industry leader at the global box office, with critical and commercial hits powering a 15-year run surpassing the billion dollar mark at both the domestic and international box offices.
+Pictures is a recognized industry leader at the global box office, with critical and commercial hits powering a 15-year run surpassing the

 Driven by such hits as American Sniper and Mad Max: Fury Road, Warner Bros.
 Pictures had worldwide grosses of $3.7 billion in 2015, which was the ninth consecutive year the Studio crossed the $3 billion global benchmark.
 Among its releases in 2016 are three of the year’s most-anticipated films, Batman v Superman: Dawn of Justice, Suicide Squad and Fantastic Beasts and Where to Find Them.

 Silverman served as President, Production, Warner Bros.
 Pictures for two years, after various senior positions within the Pictures Group, including Executive Vice President, Creative Development and Production, where he shepherded the enormously successful and critically acclaimed 300, “The Dark Knight, The Hangover and the global phenomenon Inception, among other films.